 Compared to standard RRT* \cite{lavalle2001rapidly,karaman2011sampling}, we maintain a set of previously reached modes $M$ (i.e., a mode-graph similar to \cref{fig:mode_graph}), which is initialized with the start mode.
 In order to sample configurations in the planner, we uniformly sample poses within the limits of the robots, and sample modes from this set.
 If we previously found a path, we use locally informed sampling to sample the mode and the pose.
-Further, we bias the random sampling in the RRT to the goal in a mode, instead of the terminal goal.
-Other than this, the standard versions of randomly sampling states and connecting to them is used.
+When using a goal bias, we bias the sampling in the RRT to the \textit{goal in a mode} (i.e., to a configuration satisfying the goal constraints $g$ of a task from the current task assignment).

-We also introduce a bidirectional variant (BiRRT*), which samples goals in each mode (which are used as starts in the next mode), and then runs bidirectional RRT* in each mode.
+We also use a bidirectional variant (BiRRT*), which first samples goals in each mode, which are used as starts in the next mode, and then runs bidirectional RRT* in each mode.